Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Introduction

 \section{Introduction}

 Spin qubits are a promising platform for quantum information processing machines \cite{Zwanenburg:2013p961}.
 Recent progress includes the development of high-fidelity single-qubit operations \cite{Yoneda:2018p102}, coupling to resonators \cite{Mi:2018p599}, a programmable quantum processor \cite{Watson:2018p633}, universal quantum logic at 1.5K \cite{petit2020universal}, and capacitive coupling of spin qubits \cite{neyens2019measurements}.
 The main obstacle, as in many quantum computing implementations, is the presence of noise that causes decoherence.
-The sources of decoherence are many: noise from nuclear spin bath \cite{Coish:2009p2203, Beaudoin:2013p085320} evanescent-wave Johnson noise \cite{langsjoen2012,premakumar2017}, random telegraph and $1/f$-type charge noise \cite{Veldhorst:2014p981, Eng:2015p1500214, Yoneda:2018p102, connors2019low}, and noise from phonons \citep{khaetskii2001spin, Tahan:2002p035314, Amasha:2008p2332} are considered to be the main candidates.
+The sources of decoherence are many: noise from the nuclear spin bath \cite{Coish:2009p2203, Beaudoin:2013p085320} evanescent-wave Johnson noise \cite{LangsjoenPRA2012,premakumar2017}, random telegraph and $1/f$-type charge noise \cite{Veldhorst:2014p981, eng2015isotopically, Yoneda:2018p102, connors2019low}, and noise from phonons \cite{khaetskii2001spin, Tahan:2002p035314, Amasha:2008p2332} are considered to be the main candidates.

 While the deleterious effects of noise are clearly evident, tracking down the exact sources has proved problematical.
 On the positive side, the qubits themselves are very sensitive noise detectors.
 They can be used to measure $T_1$, which is a measure of the noise strength at the qubit operating frequency $\omega_{op}$, and $T_2$, which is usually a measure of a weighted average of the noise strength at lower frequencies.
 In addition, echo techniques can be used to do noise spectroscopy.
-However, while these techniques can sometimes identify the type of noise, they do not do much to pinpoint the positions of noise sources.
-The latter is needed if these noise sources are ultimately to be eliminated.
+However, while these techniques have been useful, new methods are needed to identify the type of noise and to pinpoint the positions of noise sources.
 Some progress has been made recently in this direction \cite{connors2019low}, but the subject is still relatively undeveloped.

 For most quantum computing platforms, $T_1$ and $T_2$ are determined by quite different physical mechanisms.
 For spin qubits, the situation is somewhat different.
-The qubits couple to the effective magnetic noise field, $\vec{B}^{(\rm{eff})}$, which is a vector.
-Furthermore, there is a preferred axis set by the direction of the applied field $\vec{B}_0$.
+The qubits couple to the effective magnetic noise field, $\mathbf{B}^{(\rm{eff})}$, which is a vector.
+Furthermore, there is a preferred axis set by the direction of the applied field $\mathbf{B}_0$.
 We define the noise power tensor by